mazarinno/Credit-Checker/README.md

-# Credit-Checker
+# CS50 Course 2020
-Finds what type of credit card you have based on the number

-This is one of the first projects I made in C back in 2020.
+These are the projects I submitted in 2020 to the CS50 Introduction to Computer Science course.